Shuffle/shuffle-docs/articles/shuffle_2.2.0.md

 Today we introduce a few new additions that can be tried immediately (links further down):

 - **The Security Bundle** – Automatically triages any incident you want, from anywhere.
-Uses hand-crafting usecases, with a controllable AI Agent in the middle that **CAN** use your tools where you allow it.
+Uses hand-crafted usecases, with a controllable AI Agent in the middle that **CAN** use your tools where you allow it.
 Oh, and a shiny new UI if you want to dig deeper!
 - **AI Agents for your tools** – This is not focused on Shuffle itself.
 We want all your tools to shine and work well together.
 Whether cloud, on-prem or otherwise.
 - **All apps are MCPs** – Choose one or more apps, and the AI Agent infrastructure will perform actions according to your needs.
 - **Modernised Workflow** – A refreshed interface that matches the rest of the platform, giving workflows a cleaner and more focused experience.